-We plan to send thousands of larger Archs on crystal and metallic disks - and billions or trillions of Archs (written onto molecules of DNA).
+We plan to send thousands of larger Archs on nickel discs and quartz discs - and billions or trillions of Archs (written onto molecules of DNA).
 This will take decades if not longer - It’s an ongoing process that we envision will never end.
 Within this nearly infinite amount of storage we will include all human knowledge that anyone wants to pass down, eventually.

 This will include the complete knowledge we have of all human libraries and everything there is to know about human languages, cultures, histories, belief systems, the arts and sciences, technologies, nations, and the peoples and other species of the Earth.